caprover/caprover-website/docs/stateless-with-persistent-data.md

 docker volume create --driver sapk/plugin-rclone --opt config="$(base64 /root/.config/rclone/rclone.conf)" --opt args="--uid 33 --gid 33 --allow-root --allow-other --dir-cache-time 5s" --opt remote=$rcloneremotename:$remotename/path --name $volumename
 ```

-What basically happens is that "**[rclone mount](https://rclone.org/commands/rclone_mount/)**" is used to mount the volume on the Docker swarm node(s), though be aware that other flags/parameters can benefit or negatively impact your app experience so test them throughout.
+What happens is that "**[rclone mount](https://rclone.org/commands/rclone_mount/)**" mounts the volume on the Docker swarm node(s), though be aware that other flags/parameters can benefit or negatively impact your app experience so test them throughout.

 **The above UID and GID are matched to Apache2 and can differentiate with other apps.**